First published on Hypebeast

 Nine.
 The expertise and creativity necessary for brand creation is ready and waiting.

 Ten.
-FreshBritain are pioneering this model with our partners in China.
+Working with FreshBritain we have been pioneering this model with our partners in China.
 The pioneering Brand is UVU.
 UVU was created two years ago to enable a China-based manufacturer to connect their world-class performance apparel to a Western consumer.
 UVU is the super premium, Ultra Marathon Brand for the discerning global running consumer.

 China is the second largest economy in the world.
-The largest market in the world for PC’s, Mobile Phones, Cars and Diamonds (source: Brandz)
+The largest market in the world for PC’s, Mobile Phones, Cars and Diamonds.